mzWyt/Message-Sending-Agent/README.md

 data.txt format:

 \------------------------------------------

-'EN' or 'ZH' - The version
+'EN' or 'ZH' - Chinese or English

 Some Text - The message you wanna share